IDGAFM/Store/README.md

 3 after downloading the packages, you need to open the main folder, write "cd main" in the console

-4 start the "python" server manage.py runserver"
+4 start the server "python manage.py runserver"